Frog Fractions: Development

-Stormdancer originally created Frog Fractions to entertain his friends, and to see their reactions when they first played it.
+Stormdancer, as the one-man game studio Twinbeard Studios, originally created Frog Fractions to entertain his friends, and to see their reactions when they first played it.
 Later on, he felt that with the indie genre taking off, Frog Fractions was taken more seriously among gamers.
 Stormdancer noted that although critics often described the game as a satire on old educational games, he never intentionally developed Frog Fractions with that in mind.
 Instead, Stormdancer explained that Frog Fractions had an educational theme because of the name's alliteration, and because he considered educational games a part of his youth.

 Originally, Frog Fractions included tutorials to teach the player how to progress through the game.
 However, after Stormdancer asked his friend Tim Ambrogi to play test the game, Ambrogi stated that he did not want to read any of the informational popups that appeared throughout the game because he was too busy focusing on the gameplay.
 Stormdancer added transitions that made the game feel like a "dream-like progression", which he believed would better appeal to players.
 For transitions in the game's latter half, Stormdancer wanted the transitions to entertain players more, rather than attempt to make any sense of the game's story.
 PC World complimented Frog Fractions for using the transitions to draw connections between each scene to add a feeling of consistency, despite the often strange transitions that take place.

 In order to make money from Frog Fractions, Stormdancer first sold the game's soundtrack, with part of the proceeds going to the game's music team.
 He later decided to sell T-shirts containing jokes from the game in order to benefit its art team.
 While developing Frog Fractions, Stormdancer said that he came up with a lot of other video game ideas, but he then realized that he could implement them immediately into Frog Fractions rather than start a new project, due to the game's unpredictable nature.